Holland: Etymology and terminology

+Etymology

-The name Holland first appeared in sources for the region around Haarlem, and by 1064 was being used as the name of the entire county.
-By the early twelfth century, the inhabitants of Holland were called Hollandi in a Latin text.
+The name Holland first appeared in sources for the region around Haarlem, and by 1064 was being used as the name of the entire County of Holland.
+By the early 12th century, the inhabitants of Holland were called Hollandi in a Latin text.
 Holland is derived from the Old Dutch term holtlant ('wood-land').
 This spelling variation remained in use until around the 14th century, at which time the name stabilised as Holland (alternative spellings at the time were Hollant and Hollandt).
 A popular but erroneous folk etymology holds that Holland is derived from hol land ('hollow land' in Dutch), purportedly inspired by the low-lying geography of the land.

-"Holland" is informally used in English and other languages, including sometimes the Dutch language itself, to mean the whole of the modern country of the Netherlands.
-This example of pars pro toto or synecdoche is similar to the tendency to refer to the United Kingdom as "England", and developed due to Holland's becoming the dominant province and thus having the majority of political and economic interactions with other countries.

-Between 1806 and 1810 "Holland" was the official name for the country as a whole, after Napoleon made his brother Louis Bonaparte the monarch of the Kingdom of Holland.
+Derivative forms

 The people of Holland are referred to as "Hollanders" in both Dutch and English, though in English this is now unusual.
 Today this refers specifically to people from the current provinces of North Holland and South Holland.
 Strictly speaking, the term "Hollanders" does not refer to people from the other provinces in the Netherlands, but colloquially "Hollanders" is sometimes used in this wider sense.

-In Dutch, the word Hollands is the adjectival form for Holland.
-Hollands is also colloquially used by some Dutch people in the sense of Nederlands (the Dutch language), occasionally with the intention of contrasting with other types of Dutch people or forms of the language—for example Limburgish, the Belgian varieties of the Dutch language ("Flemish"), or even any southern variety of Dutch within the Netherlands itself.

 In English, Dutch refers to the Netherlands as a whole, but there is no commonly used adjective for "Holland".
 The word "Hollandish" is no longer in common use.
-"Hollandic" is the name linguists give to the dialect spoken in Holland, and is occasionally also used by historians and when referring to pre-Napoleonic Holland.
+"Hollandic" is the name linguists give to the dialect spoken in Holland, and is occasionally also used by historians and when referring to the pre-Napoleonic province.

+Regional implication in Dutch

+In regional contexts, Holland, Hollands (adjectival form and the language), or Hollanders (people of Holland) may be colloquially used with the intention of contrasting with other types of Dutch people or forms of the language.
+By the Flemish (Belgian Dutch-speakers) it is often used to denote the Dutch people and language in the Netherlands.
+By the southern Dutch people (those living "below the great rivers"; a natural cultural, social, and religious boundary formed by the rivers Rhine and Meuse) it is used to refer to the northern Dutch (those living north of these rivers).
+The use of the term in this context by the southern Dutch is in a derogatory fashion.
+In the southern province of Limburg, the term may apply to people and (non-Limburgish) dialects from the other 11 provinces.